kkatherineliu/typing-game/README.md

 I coded this mainly to learn how to use basic HTML/CSS and JavaScript syntax from scratch so I definitely spent a lot of time reading through W3Schools to figure out what was possible.

 Here are some of the things I learned:

+- how to use VSCode for source control and syncing it up to GitHub
 - using HTML DOM to access various components of the HTML or CSS files within my JS code
 - for each loops in JS
 - anonymous functions in JS